-In connection with my examination, no matter has come to my attention:
+I have completed my examination, I confirm that no material matters have come to my attention which gives me cause to believe that:

-- which gives me reasonable cause to believe that in any material respect the requirements: (i) - to keep accounting records in accordance with section 386 of the Companies Act 2006; and - to prepare financial statements which accord with the accounting records, comply with the accounting requirements of section 396 of the Companies Act 2006 and with the methods and principles of the Statement of Recommended Practice: Accounting and Reporting of Charities. - (ii) have not been met; or to which, in my opinion, attention should be drawn in order to enable a proper understanding of the accounts to be reached.
+- accounting records were not kept in accordance with section 386 of the Companies Act 2006; or - the accounts do not accord with such records; or - the accounts do not comply with relevant accounting requirements under section 396 of the Companies Act 2006 other than any requirement that the accounts give a 'true and fair' view which is not a matter considered as part of an independent examination; or - the accounts have not been prepared in accordance with the Charities SOPR (FRS102).

+I have no concerns and have come across no other matters in connection with the examination to which attention should be drawn in this report in order to enable a proper understanding of the accounts to be reached.

-S Atkins FCA
+Simon Atkins FCA